Over the years that I have collected vintage jewellery, I love the big rhinestone brooches and necklaces of the 1930s, 40s and 50s.

 We source from sales, auctions, shops and from private collections.
 We also have brought many reference books on antique and vintage jewellery, cameos, bakelite, Avon, Sarah Coventry and other designers - building up quite a reference library.

-During our buying, my husband and I were presented with many pieces of jewellery that was in need of restoration or for reuse.
+During our buying, my husband and I were presented with many pieces of jewellery that were in need of restoration or for reuse.

 Necklaces that needed re-stringing, bits missing from bracelets, stones missing from brooches and bent earrings.
 Gradually we amassed a small collection that we had mistakenly brought.
 Brooches that had a stone missing that we had not noticed on purchase.
-Clasps that did not work and other pieces of jewelry that needed repair.
-Already having replaced stones in my own jewelry, we were able to restore many of these pieces but some were not restorabal.
-The choice was to throw them away or sell a job lot on Ebay!!
-I hate throwing anything away so opted to recycle as much material from each piece and then sell for jewelry making.
+Clasps that did not work and other pieces of jewellery that needed repair.
+Already having replaced stones in my own jewellery, we were able to restore many of these pieces but some were not restorable.
+The choice was to throw them away or sell a job lot on eBay!!
+I hate throwing anything away so opted to recycle as much material from each piece and then sell for jewellery making.
 So we often use them in jewellery making projects and repairs.

 Slowly Jewels and Finery emerged.
 We have a vision of a large site that has not only old and new jewellery but jewellery supplies that have been recycled.
 Also buttons and associated vintage accessories.
-With this we also thought the large amount of sewing, craft and jewellery making books would be appropriate to use.
+With this, we also thought a large amount of sewing, craft and jewellery making books would be appropriate to use.
 We both love old books.
-The pre war ones are so interesting.
+The pre-war ones are so interesting.
 How to make was much more in vogue and so the information is much more detailed.
 We have lost much over the years with being able to buy new as much that is made does not last.
 And people used to recycle not as now just throw away.

 Antique and vintage beads and findings are sorted into boxes.
-Then as with the buttons they are sorted into type, cleaned and baged.
-Jewelry is dismanteled first.
+Then as with the buttons they are sorted into type, cleaned and bagged.
+Jewellery is dismantled first.
 Again as with the vintage buttons as the web site supplies grow and as we source more beads.
 We can match up the same beads over a relatively short time and then offer a larger amount per bag.
 Sorting takes place into special boxes with small compartments for storage.

 Joining many jewellery chat boards has been great for the information and companionship.
 Being unable to mobilise and mix as I have always been used to.

-We use a strict criteria for recycling.
-Named jewellery is never dismanteled but restored.
+We use strict criteria for recycling.
+Named jewellery is never dismantled but restored.
 Beads that need stringing and ones that are badly made are dismantled.
-However we have had a few bracelets and necklaces that are down right ugly and unusable.
+However, we have had a few bracelets and necklaces that are downright ugly and unusable.
 These have been dismantled with the thought that the beads can be reused in a more wearable piece of jewellery.
-One necklace stands out and I have been tempted to add it to the beads box mor than once.
-But it would be ideal for fancy dress.
+One necklace stands out and I have been tempted to add it to the beads box more than once.
+But it would be ideal for a fancy dress.
 It is the Flintstone necklace that we have for sale.
 Other than fancy dress, I can not for the life of me see anyone wearing it for everyday use!!

 Note - Jewels & Finery no longer sells beads and findings.
 Instead, we use them in our own handmade jewellery.
 Using up-cycled bits and pieces.